Run workflows, delegate to swarms, and verify outputs before you apply them.

 bubblewrap,socat,ripgrep

-See the sandbox runtime docs for guidance on the platform-specific dependencies.
+See the sandbox runtime docs for platform-specific dependencies.

 Windows is not currently supported.